Mexican Wolf

 • Elk

-At the zoo, we mimic this natural diet with exotic canine chow and whole prey items, while strictly following the guidelines of their Species Survival Plan (SSP).
+At the zoo, we mimic this natural diet with exotic canine chow and whole prey items, while strictly following the guidelines of their Saving Animals From Exticntion (SAFE) plan.

 Not Your Average Zoo Wolves